rosesarer/WHSTechNotes/journal.md

 # feburary 10, 2026

+1 no i dont enjoy foot ball becasue it seeems like a boring sport 2 yes i watcherd the super bowl and it was nice to see all the football players hustling 3 i did watch it and my opinion based on it was how the people were mainly having fun which was fun.

 to behave in a work environment you must be engaged on sometho=ing that you wanna do and be quiet while other people are working.